-They came to us when the productions lines had been running for three months.
+They came to us when the production lines had been running for three months.
 The capacity utilization was less than earlier (80%) when it was deemed insufficient.
 It was hardly above 60%.
 There was a market demand, but there was a risk that customers would turn away if delays occur repeatedly.

 Our interim manager earlier gained experience at a multinational food company and at local companies of various size as manufacturing, quality assurance manager and general manager.
 Here the goal was to end production anomalies and reach steady capacity utilization of 90% and above.
 The owner and the quality assurance manager brought by him did not speak Hungarian; the CEO was someone who earlier was in charge of distribution in Eastern Europe.

-In order to meet his main target the interim manager could ignore circumstances and could focus on the fastest manufacturing of the product portfolio as defined by logistics.
+In order to meet his main target, the interim manager could ignore circumstances and could focus on the fastest manufacturing of the product portfolio as defined by logistics.
 He took up conflicts at all levels, and convinced the owner that this was necessary for fast change.
-After the first month the owner was not sure if he had chosen the right man but after the third month he was telling about joint achievements with a big smile on his face.
+After the first month the owner was not sure if he had chosen the right man but after the third month he was telling us about joint achievements with a big smile on his face.
 By the fifth month the target was actually accomplished, and the interim manager got a new assignment to transfer another production line as project lead with full responsibility.

 The project which was originally planned for six to eight months led to a point where the client intended to employ the interim manager as an employee CEO.
-We could not and did not want to resist this demand…
+We could not and did not want to deny this demand…

 Transforming the internal logistic processes, with a focus on improving material flow and efficiency of production and warehousing processes.
 Detailed tasks: